MichaelPhamNgo/Review-Javascript/README.md

 } finally {
   console.log("!");
 }
-//output: Hello someFunction is not defined !
+//Hello someFunction is not defined !

-//ex
+//ex3
 function foo() {
   try {
       'use strict';